 Back in the mid to late 80s, the Nintendo Entertainment System was totally dominating the Sega Master System.
 All you had to do was look at Sega’s box covers, and it was pretty evident that they didn’t have a clue of what they were doing.
 The practical upside of their incompetence was that they translated practically all of their games for the English speaking audience, since their library wasn’t all that expansive to begin with.
 So while the executives on the Nintendo side of the fence scratched their heads in befuddlement over RPGs like Dragon Quest and Final Fantasy, Sega had already published two of their own role playing games – Miracle Warriors and Phantasy Star.
 Phantasy Star is rightly remembered as the best 8-bit JRPG ever made, while Miracle Warriors…well, isn’t.
 But it is probably the first JRPG to reach American shores, which has to be worth something from a historical standpoint.

-In many ways, Miracle Warriors: The Seal of the Dark Lord (or Haja no Fuuin in Japan, which simply means “The Seal of Evil”) is actually pretty similar to the original Dragon Quest, which we’re going to define here as the father of the JRPG, so it’s not confused with older games like Dragon Slayer.
+In many ways, Miracle Warriors: The Seal of the Dark Lord (or Haja no Fuuin in Japan, which simply means “The Seal of Evil”) is actually pretty similar to the original Dragon Quest, which was released around the same time in 1986.
 At the beginning, you name your hero, and you speak to the king, who sits in his castle and dispenses orders to save the kingdom from evil.
 It seems like the Dark Lord Terarin has opened the Pandora Passage, causing monsters to roam the land.
 Our hero must follow the footsteps lead by the legendary hero Iason to defeat Teranin and seal the Passage.
 Along the way, you’ll meet three destined companions – Guy, a fearsome warrior; Medi, a female warrior who works as a dancer; and Turo (Tremos in the Japanese version), a huge, hulking axeman.
 It’s your standard RPG business – you walk from town to town, slaying monsters, gaining experience and gold and other items, rummaging through caverns to find mystical items and magical keys and that kind of stuff.

 The big difference is the interface and presentation.
 Rather than giving you a full overhead view of the world map like, say, pretty much every third person RPG ever, your movement view is completed restricted to a small window in the upper right quadrant of the screen.
 You move a box around and only can see maybe four squares in any given direction.
-Most of the screen is taken up by a huge window that (I guess) is supposed to represent the viewpoint of your character(s), who appear motionless, sitting on the bottom of the window frame.
+Most of the screen is taken up by a huge window that is supposed to represent the viewpoint of your character(s), who appear motionless, sitting on the bottom of the window frame.
 Whenever you move, the horizon slowly moves, giving the appearance that you’re actually moving.
-This was all mildly impressive back in 1988, but it’s a really cheap trick, especially since the scenery doesn’t even bother to change whenever you cross through forests or mountains.
-The only time it does change to fit the terrain is when you buy a boat and cross over water – in which case, the ground turns a solid blue and your characters seem to be hovering on top of the ocean Jesus-style.
+This was all mildly impressive back in 19886, but it doesn’t quite work, especially since the scenery doesn’t even bother to change whenever you cross through forests or mountains.
+The only time it does change to fit the terrain is when you buy a boat and cross over water – in which case, the ground turns a solid blue and your characters seem to be hovering on top of the ocean, Jesus-style.
 The bars at bottom of the screen indicates your characters’ health, along with their experience points.

 Every few steps you’ll get into combat.
 These scenes are all completely first person, with a little menu popping on the side where you issue commands.
 This is all a bit like Dragon Quest, in that you only fight a single enemy at a time.
 Although they aren’t animated, there are some particularly cool enemy designs, and the backgrounds actually match the terrain – these the things that really showed off the enhanced color palette of the Sega Master System.
 Unlike Dragon Quest, you can eventually get up to four character in your party.
 However, instead of all four of your party members ganging up on a single monster, you’re only allowed to control one character per turn.
 The member you select will execute an attack, and the enemy will strike back at the attacker, until one of them is dead.
 The only real point to having this many party members is that you can use one character to fight, and then switch when their health gets low, since your foe will divert their attention at the new attacker.
 This doesn’t work all of the time though, since some bad guys have spells that will hit all of your characters anyway.